Toxocious/Absolute/README.md

 ### Chat Setup
 The source code used for Absolute's chat system can be found [HERE](https://github.com/Toxocious/Absolute-Chat).

 A separate, in-depth README with set-up documentation is included.

+### Discord Bot Setup
+The source code used for Absolute's Discord Bot can be found [HERE](https://github.com/Toxocious/Absolute-Discord-Bot).

+A separate, in-depth README with set-up documentation is included.